Ending chronic homelessness

 The Home For Good Funders Collaborative, led by the United Way of Greater Los Angeles, played a key role in supporting the first years of CES implementation.
 Seeded by a $1 million challenge grant from the Foundation to the United Way in 2011, The Funders Collaborative has been the largest and most comprehensive effort to coordinate and align private funding with public sector dollars to more effectively support services and solutions needed to reduce and end homelessness.

-Led by the United Way of Greater Los Angeles offsite link, the Home for Good Funders Collaborative offsite link is a partnership with over 20 other public and private funders aligning investment in long-term solutions to end chronic and Veteran homelessness through a shared annual RFP.
+Led by the United Way of Greater Los Angeles, the Home for Good Funders Collaborative is a partnership with over 20 other public and private funders aligning investment in long-term solutions to end chronic and Veteran homelessness through a shared annual RFP.

 Learn more about these partnershipsCheck out the fact sheet here

 Individuals experiencing homelessness are often among the highest utilizers of expensive health care services.
 The Flexible Housing Subsidy Pool (FHSP) provides a rental housing subsidy that is paired with support services for LA County’s most vulnerable homeless populations.
 Launched in 2014 by the LA County Department of Health Services (DHS), the FHSP is financed through a combination of public and private funding.

 Learn more about the FHSP program and how it operates.

 Read about lessons learned from the FHSP program.

 Find the outcomes of RAND Corporation’s evaluation of the FHSP.

 Criminal Justice System